It’s called morning sickness, but that truly unpleasant side effect of pregnancy involving nausea and vomiting isn’t limited to just the morning.

 - stomach pain

-You should speak to your doctor or midwife if these side effects don’t go away, or become severe.
+You should speak with your doctor or a birthing professional if these side effects don’t go away or become severe.

 - blurred vision, dilated pupils, or other vision problems